Citroën C4: Technology

 A major selling point of the C4 was its extensive use of technology.
-For example, the car features the "lane departure warning system" (only in the top-of-the-range "exclusive" model), which alerts the driver if he or she crosses a road marking without using the turn signals; directional headlights; perfume dispenser integrated into the ventilation system; translucent dashboard; transparent glass roof; electronic stability program (ESP), and a fixed steering wheel hub, which lets the driver operate several functions of the car without removing their hands from the wheel.
+For example, the car features the "lane departure warning system" (only in the top-of-the-range "exclusive" model), which alerts the driver if they cross a road marking without using the turn signals; directional headlights; perfume dispenser integrated into the ventilation system; translucent dashboard; transparent glass roof; electronic stability program (ESP), and a fixed steering wheel hub, which lets the driver operate several functions of the car without removing their hands from the wheel.

 The fixed hub also allows for the first production use of a "shaped" driver airbag.
 Because the hub maintains a constant position, the airbag can be optimally shaped to spread the load across the greatest possible area of the driver's body in a collision, thus reducing the chances of serious injury.
 In addition, the car features an innovative centrally mounted translucent LCD speedometer display that remains clearly visible in all lighting conditions.

 The car's in-car entertainment, integrated into the car's information system via VAN bus, is not Digital audio broadcasting (DAB) ready.
 MP3 playback is supported by the entry level audio system and high-end audio, with double-layer sound-insulated windows and integrated navigation system available as extras.
 In September 2007, a USB box accessory was released to enable full iPod connectivity with the standard RD4 radio.

 The C4 does not feature Citroën's Hydractive suspension, which is reserved for higher class models, such as the C5 and C6.
 The Picasso version can feature a pneumatic rear suspension.
 The C4 breaks with the past on other fronts, in particular by removing the rear autodirezionale solution, used up to that time on the Xsara and ZX.
 The suspension is the usual type MacPherson strut front suspension with coil springs, while the rear has interconnected wheels with torsion beam and torsion bars.
 The braking system includes ventilated discs on the front, and rear solid discs with ABS and ESP (not standard versions with basic fittings).
 The steering is rack and pinion with electro-hydraulic power steering.